 There are many bitcoin wallets you can choose from.
-As I provide work for Wirex and most familiar with this one, this is the one I would recommend, but feel free to get any other multi-sig wallet.
 See my bitcoin newbies guide for this – you’ll learn which bitcoin service providers are available for Malaysians, how to accept it for payment, how to sell your bitcoins, how to keep it safe and more.
 The downside is that bitcoin can make your finances more complicated, so if you want to keep it simple then avoid this option.

 After the completion of your work, your client will usually ask for an invoice.
 There are plenty of free invoice generators out there.
 You can also make your own invoice with Word or Excel.
 Always send your invoices in PDF!

-I’m too lazy to describe what to include/what not to include, so here is a sample of my invoice:
+I’m too lazy to describe what to include/what not to include, so here is a sample of my invoice (I’m using Financio):